Global-Health-Engineering/ethord/README.md

 <td style="text-align:left;">

-The amount of funding requested for the project.
+The amount of funding requested for the project, represented as a numerical value.
 </td>

 </tr>